About Sponsored Programs

 Provides students with academic support services, study groups & workshops, and referrals to other existing college academic resources to boost grades, retention and graduation rates.

 - Career Specialists

-Helps students connect students to the job market and secure employment high-demand, high-wage careers.
+Helps connect students to the job market and secure employment high-demand, high-wage careers.

 Over the past three years, CCAC has used Perkins Grant funding for more than $1 million in educational supplies in academic programs that promise strong industry growth and family-sustaining wages.
-Equipment purchases including:
+Equipment purchases include: